Department: Social Work

 The Department of Social Work at Southern Connecticut State University seeks applicants to collaborate with a variety of stakeholders including undergraduate and graduate students as well as social workers and other professionals to engage in teaching, scholarly activity, and service to local, national and international communities impacted by social injustices.
 Potential applicants will educate BSW, MSW, and DSW students in the use of anti-oppressive practices with diverse populations as they prepare bachelor’s level students for entry level professional social work positions and for advancement to graduate social work education, prepare master’s level graduates for professional social work positions, and prepare doctoral-level social workers for advanced clinical practice, university teaching, or management positions after graduation.

-The Department of Social Work seeks to fill a full time, tenure track position to begin August 2021.
-Primary responsibilities will be teaching across the undergraduate and graduate programs, with a focus on the DSW program; active engagement in scholarly activity; department and university service; professional activity; community engagement; and student advisement across all three programs.
+The Department of Social Work seeks to fill a full time, tenure track position to begin August 2022.
+Primary responsibilities will be teaching across the undergraduate and graduate programs, with a focus on the BSW program; active engagement in scholarly activity; department and university service; professional activity; community engagement; and student advisement across all three programs.
 BSW Coordinator and other leadership positions may also be possible.
 The BSW program has a core curriculum along with social work electives.
 The majority of BSW graduates pursue an MSW degree within one to three years.

-Please submit electronically a letter of interest, current curriculum vita, official graduate transcripts and three letters of recommendation to: Social Work Search Committee Chair at SWKsearch1@southernct.edu.
+- and three letters of recommendation to: Social Work Search Chairperson at SWKsearch2@southernct.edu.

 SCSU is an Affirmative Action/Equal Employment Opportunity employer.
 The University seeks to enhance the diversity of its faculty and staff.
 People of color, women, veterans, and persons with disabilities are strongly encouraged to apply.